WendyTan66/holidayfinder/readme.md

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 13.

 ## Bug
+- Google Map was not loaded.
+It was caused by invalid API key.
+To fix that, make sure goolge cloud account is paid on time and map API function is not restricted.
 - When submitting the "Buy Now" booking form, users encounter a 405 Not Allowed error.
 This is because there is no backend server to handle this request.
 This error has not been fixed.
+- **Contact Us** is not properly linked in navigation bar.
+The cause was the id was written incorrectly in html coding.

 ## Version Control
 This project uses Git for version control.